THE MUST-SEE ATTRACTION IN PARIS

-The famous Louvre Museum is a must-see tourist attraction in Paris.
+The iconic Louvre Museum is a hugely popular tourist attraction in Paris, France.
 Situated in the heart of this beautiful city, it is the most visited place in Paris after the Eiffel Tower.
 You really can’t go to Paris without spending at least a few hours at this historic site.
-Here are a few excellent reasons why you must see the Louvre.
+Here are a few excellent reasons why you must see the world famous Louvre.

-It is a magnificent architectural french monument with a fascinating history, set along the River Seine and next to the Tuilleries Park and the other Arc de Triomphe (yes, there are 2).
+It is a magnificent architectural french monument with a fascinating history, set along the River Seine and next to the Tuileries Park and the other Arc de Triomphe (yes, there are 2).

 Be sure to visit the display of the original medieval building in the lower hall.

 Why it’s famous

 The mysterious Mona Lisa housed in the Louvre Museum (Denon Wing) is legendary.
 It is the world’s most famous painting, but not for the reasons you may think – not because of it’s beauty, not because it was painted by Leonardo da Vinci in 1507, not because it’s a Renaissance wonder, not because the eyes follow you around the room, or the perplexing Mona Lisa ‘smile’.

 It became famous because it was stolen from the Louvre Museum in 1911, as security was slack in those days.
 A media circus ensued followed by conspiracy theories that it was all a hoax.
 It was 2 years before it was found and returned to the Louvre.
 Nowadays it is the only item at the Louvre kept inside a specially designed climate-controlled box, set in concrete, with thick bullet-proof glass covering it.
 You aren’t even allowed to get close to it, having to remain behind a barrier.
 This makes it a tad tricky to take a good selfie with it!
 Not to mention the haziness and glare from the thick glass protecting it.

 Who stole it?